These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing symptoms out of embarrassment or stigma

-Why: Veterans often minimize psychiatric symptoms due to cultural stigma around mental health, fear of appearing weak, or habitual underreporting.
+Veterans often minimize psychiatric symptoms due to cultural stigma around mental health, fear of appearing weak, or habitual underreporting.
 Phrases like 'it's not that bad,' 'I've been through worse,' or 'other veterans have it harder' all reduce the documented severity of your condition.

-Do this instead: Recognize that honest reporting of your worst-day functioning is not weakness - it is accuracy.
+Instead: Recognize that honest reporting of your worst-day functioning is not weakness - it is accuracy.
 You are not exaggerating; you are accurately communicating the full range of your impairment.
 Use specific, concrete examples rather than minimizing qualifiers.

 Impact: All levels